Kollur Mookambika Temple: Mythology

+Goddess Uma appeared here with Lord Shankara and slayed Mukasura.
+The Goddess Mookambika is in the form of Jyotir-Linga incorporating both Shiva and Shakthi.
+Thus the temple forms a part in both 108 Shivalayas and 108 Durgalayas of ancient Kerala'.

+Relationship with Brahmalingeshwara

 According to Skanda Purana, Goddess Mookambika performed a Marana Homa here after killing Mookasura.
 After slaying the demon, the divine mother granted divinity to the demon's soul and blessed him to be known as Brahmalingeshwara, to which his temple is located in Maranakatte, 20 kms away from the Goddess.
 In Maranakatte, the main lord is Shri Brahmalingeshwara, besides him there is Malayali Yakshi & vata Yakshi & also two Dwarapalakas.
 To the right of the Sanctorum there is a katte (colloquial Kannada) in which Sri Chakra yantra is established by Adi Shankara.
 Beside the "Brahmalingeshwara Gudi" there is a 'Daivadha mane' of Hashaiguli (who came from Kashi or Varanasi), Haiguli, Chikku and other parivara daivas.